Dhruv876/Dhruv876/README.md

 ## Data Science Portfolio
 Repository containing portfolio of data science projects completed by me for academic, self learning, and passion purposes.
 Presented in the form of iPython Notebooks.
-_Note: Data used in the projects are taken from several websites followed by courses through Udemy and Coursera instructor._
+_Note: Data used in the projects are taken from several websites followed by courses through Udemy and Coursera instructor._ In content section each folder is allocated and contains several sub projects.

 ## I'm a Learner, Friend, Developer,and Dreamer!!